Skip to content

 5. Create app files

-These are standard React Router entry files.
-If you've worked with React Router before, they'll look familiar.
+These are standard React Router entry files plus Ardo's root component.
+If you've worked with React Router before, the shape should feel familiar.

 app/root.tsx: